-- Athletes and volunteers are not allowed to smoke, eat food or drink during competition.
+- 14. Athletes and volunteers are not allowed to smoke, eat food or drink during competition.
 Water will be provided for hydration.
 (The only other exception is for athletes with a medical condition requiring a regular intake of food or beverage.
-A Special Needs Form is required for such circumstances). - 17.
-Athletes, coaches, volunteers or any other Special Olympics supporters are not allowed to drink alcoholic beverages or smoke at the competition site. - 18.
+A Special Needs Form is required for such circumstances). - 15.
+Athletes, coaches, volunteers or any other Special Olympics supporters are not allowed to drink alcoholic beverages or smoke at the competition site. - 16.
 Athletes must be neat in their dress and wear proper bowling uniform/clothing.
 No cut off shorts or shirts with advertising are allowed.
-Team and doubles bowlers must wear identical shirts. - 19.
+Team and doubles bowlers must wear identical shirts. - 17.
 See Special Olympics, Inc. rules regarding official bowling balls, ramps and special equipment.
-Bowling shoes must be worn. - 20.
-In years where higher levels of competition are offered, anyone placing 1st, 2nd, or 3rd at Sectional bowling is eligible to advance to the next level.
+Bowling shoes must be worn. - 18.
+Anyone placing 1st, 2nd, or 3rd at Regional or Sectional bowling is eligible to advance to the next level.
 There is no quota for bowling.
+There are two State bowling tournaments.